 Set an example.

-If you’re planning a party, ask your guests to prepare or bring healthier options.
-Your request may trigger the other health advocates in the group to offer ideas and ensure there will be options.
 Find a healthier recipe for something you already enjoy or try something new.
 A simple internet search will drum up flavorful and nutritious recipes that everyone can enjoy.
+Other friends or family members may even follow your lead and look for healthier alternatives to cook this year.